allenpeng05/35L/README.md

 * MongoDB
 * TailwindCSS

+## Running Locally
+Run the following commands to enter the frontend and the backend directories. cd backend npm install

+cd frontend
+npm install

+After installing required dependencies, run the following commands in the frontend and backend directories respectively. npm run dev

+node app.js

+If any errors occur in regards to bcrypt, run:

+rm -rf node_modules package-lock.json && npm install
+npm install bcrypt --build-from-source

 ## Authors

 *BruinClassPals* was made as a project for **COM SCI 35L** taught by Professor Paul Eggert in Winter 2025. **Made by:** Joshua Lipman, Joshua Du, Rohan Agarwhal, Allen Peng, & Neil Johnson.